40 As A Product Of Prime Factors

 Definitions and Scientific Foundations

 The concept of prime factorization is rooted in the Fundamental Theorem of Arithmetic.
 This theorem states that every integer greater than 1 can be represented uniquely as a product of prime numbers, up to the order of the factors.
-This means that no matter how you approach the factorization, the end result will always be the same set of prime numbers.
+So in practice, no matter how you approach the factorization, the end result will always be the same set of prime numbers.

 Mathematically, prime factorization can be represented as follows: